+REQUIREMENT

+Page #4 © 2020 Allegro Software - All rights reserved.

+Data Security

-Data Security In general terms, the earlier data can be encrypted and later it can be decrypted for use provides the greatest level of confidentiality.
-Often referred to as end-to-end security, it forces system architects to define a data lifecycle and policy driven access and control.
+In general terms, the earlier data can be encrypted and later it can be decrypted for use provides the strongest level of confidentiality.
+Often referred to as end-to-end security, this approach forces system architects to define a data lifecycle and policy driven access and control.
 In many cases data is wrapped with additional layers of encryption (using a different set of keys) when stored at rest or when in motion over a network (wireless, wired, or combination of both).
 Using multiple sets of keys along with different types of encryption provide a defense in depth solution.
 Additionally, both the enterprise environment and the device should employ digital signing techniques to authenticate and validate messages sent and received.
 This gives a high level of confidence that any data sent or received is complete and is coming from a known entity.

+REQUIREMENT

+#2

+Page #5 © 2020 Allegro Software - All rights reserved.

+Operating at Scale

-Operate at Scale Creating a system that can properly function while meeting the demands of an IoT deployment can be difficult.
-Even the simplest of architectures will stress critical security components at large scale.
-This often reduces to a deep understanding of temporal operational security requirements at the device level.
+Creating a system that can properly function while meeting the demands of an IoT deployment can be difficult.
+Even the simplest of architectures can stress critical security components when deployed at large scale.
+It is important to have a deep understanding of temporal operational security requirements at the device level.
 A Failure Modes and Effect Analysis (FMEA) applies this knowledge to the overall IoT ecosystem.
 Outcomes from this analysis determine critical key management strategies (e.g. PKI architectures, when and if to use pre-shared keys, how and when to replace or renew keys, etc.) and processing loads placed on essential security components.
 Another outcome from the analysis provides valuable insight into how the system will react if a critical component slows down or completely fails.

+REQUIREMENT

+#3

+Page #6 © 2020 Allegro Software - All rights reserved.

+Regulatory and Compliance

+REQUIREMENT

+#4

-Regulatory and Compliance Various industries have specific requirements for meeting regulatory and compliance guidelines.
-Many military, government, industrial, healthcare and financial IoT applications require FIPS 140 validated cryptography.
-This provides an additional level of confidence that the complex encryption algorithms perform as expected and specific operational parameters are defined when using it.
+Various industries have specific requirements for meeting regulatory and compliance guidelines.
+Many military, government, industrial, healthcare and financial IoT applications require FIPS 140-2 validated cryptography.
+This requirement provides an additional level of confidence that the complex encryption algorithms perform as expected and specific operational parameters are defined when using it.
 Meeting these encryption standards is critical if a system or data breach has been identified.
 When data is properly encrypted it is rendered useless without knowledge of the encryption methods and appropriate keys.

-Monitoring and Remediation Some IoT ecosystems employ thousands or even millions of deployed devices and must include some type of monitoring and remediation capabilities.
+Page #7 © 2020 Allegro Software - All rights reserved.
+Monitoring and Remediation Some IoT ecosystems employ thousands or even millions of deployed devices and, therefore, must include some type of monitoring and remediation capabilities.
 This functionality is critical for identifying units that are not performing to specifications and need repair or replacement due to hardware malfunction, environmental changes or other potential failure modes.
 Until a field technician can repair or replace the device (if even possible), the affected unit can be taken offline to support overall system functionality and data integrity.

-Functional Implementation

-The requirements above are broken into the following three broad functional implementation categories (Device Reputability, Data Confidentiality, and Operational Assurance) in support of managing IoT-related security risks.
+REQUIREMENT #5 Page #8 © 2020 Allegro Software - All rights reserved.
+Functional Implementation Components The requirements above are broken into three broad functional implementation categories (Device Integrity, Data Confidentiality, and Operational Assurance) in support of managing IoT related security risks.
 Each category has functional components representing implementation best practices for firmware and application software.
-For a more detailed discussion of security components, refer to Allegro's white paper

-"7 Key Elements for Proactive IoT Security"
+For a more detailed discussion of security components, refer to Allegro's white paper "7 Key Elements for Proactive IoT Security"